This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional

 You can just leave them there.
 They will grow and can later even have babies of their own, cascading down.
 But if you are anything like me, you want to grow at least a few new Spider Plants from its plantlets.

-The Spider Plant (Chlorophytum comosum) is so easy to take care off.
+The Spider Plant (Chlorophytum comosum) is very easy to take care of.
 Add to that that it purifies the air like a champion, and is non toxic to pets.
 And with the way it grows its babies, the spider plant is also super easy to propagate.Spiderettes are like little superheroes dangling from their mother plant.
 But how do you turn spider plant babies into new plants?
 Click To Tweet

 When to propagate your baby spider plants